 4. The PCF consolidates all the collected data and determine the QoS and policy control in a future-proof and multi-service-compatible manor, based on its internal logic and subject to operator policy.

-Based on the trigger of the QoS and policy control procedures in step 1, the PCF notifies the determined QoS and policy control to the its consumers to store or update the QoS and policy.
-For example, the PCF notifies the QoS and policy control to SMF to establish or modify SM policy, to the AF for the QoS configuration before the service starts, or UDR to provide or update the default QoS rule before PDU session establishment, etc.
+Based on the trigger of the QoS and policy control procedures in step 1, the PCF notifies the determined QoS and policy control to the its consumers to update the QoS and policy.
+For example, the PCF notifies the QoS and policy control to SMF to establish or modify SM policy, to the AF for the QoS configuration etc.

-5. Context management of QoS and policy and analytics context.

-5a.
-The PCF may determine to store the determined QoS and policy control or update the existing ones in UDR for future use.
+5. Analytics context management.

-5b.
-The NWDAF may determine (based on PCF requirement) to store or update the analytics context of the analytics derived in step 2 in ADRF for future use.
+The NWDAF may determine (based on PCF requirement) to store or update the analytics context (as defined in TS 23.288) of the analytics ID(s) derived in step 2 in ADRF for future use.

 6. The PCF notify the QoS and policy to other 5GC NF (e.g. SMF, AMF) or the AF.

-6.x.2.2 Procedures to deploy NWDAF assisted QoS and policy determination during PDU session establishment
+6.x.2.2 Procedures to deploy NWDAF assisted QoS and policy determination during PDU session modification

-Figure 6.x.2.1-2: procedures of NWDAF-assisted policy control and QoS enhancement during PDU session establishment
+Figure 6.x.2.1-2: procedures of NWDAF-assisted policy control and QoS enhancement during PDU session modification establishment

-In this clause, the PDU session establishment procedures are used as an example to illustrate the procedures of the how the 5GC will deploy the NWDAF assistance with QoS and policy determination.
+In this clause, the PDU session modification procedures are used as an example to illustrate the procedures of the how the 5GC will deploy the NWDAF assistance with QoS and policy determination.

 1a - 1b.
-A UE triggers PDU session establishment to the 5GC.
+A UE or network may trigger PDU session modification.
 Upon receiving the PDU session establishment request, the SMF triggers SM policy establishment procedures to the PCF to require PCC rules.

-2. The PCF determines the QoS and policy for the SM policy establishment request by deploying NWDAF assistance.
-Based on the SMF request,
+2. The PCF determines the QoS and policy for the SM policy establishment request by deploying NWDAF assistance, by repeating step 1-4 in Figure 6.x.2.1-1.

-2a. the PCF may determine to fetch the determined QoS and policy (if available) for the UE, if step 5 in Figure 6.x.2.1-1 is already performed.

-2b.the PCF may determine to update the fetched stored QoS and policy or generated new QoS and policy for PDU session of the UE, by repeating step 1-4 in Figure 6.x.2.1-1.

-NOTE x: it is PCF’s decision to determine whether to fetch or update the determined QoS and policy, or to generate new QoS and policy, e.g. subject to operator policy.
+NOTE x: it is PCF’s decision to determine whether to fetch/use or update the determined QoS and policy, or to generate new QoS and policy, e.g. subject to operator policy.

 The PCF notify the SMF of the determined QoS and policy for PDU session of the UE.

 4a-4b.
-The SMF establishes the SM policy and PDU session based on the information indicated by PCF notification and sends PUD Session Establishment Accept message to the UE.
+The SMF modifies the SM policy and PDU session based on the information indicated by PCF notification and sends PUD Session Modification Accept message.

-The SMF may establish two QoS flows during the PDU session establishment, e.g. one QoS flow is with default QoS rule, another QoS flow associated to the future-proof and multi-service-compatible QoS rules, or consider the future-proof and multi-service-compatible QoS as an alternative QoS.
+The SMF may establish new QoS flow(s) during the PDU session modification associated to the future-proof and multi-service-compatible QoS rules, or consider the future-proof and multi-service-compatible QoS as an alternative QoS of the existing QoS flow or modified the existing QoS flow.

-The SMF notifies the UE about the PDU session successfully establishment.
+The SMF notifies the UE about the PDU session successfully modified.

 6.X.3 Impacts on services, entities and interfaces